pwnageByButchy/NagiosToHomeAssistant/README.md

 ## Do Node-Red ##

 In Node-Red import the flow from /Node-Red/NagiosAlertsFlow.json change the notification to your chosen notification mechanism bear in mind this will affect the "Data" element.
 In the example Flow I have my iOS device

+## Where to Now ##
+I plan to work on some automations that can then call scripts in Home Assistant to hopefully fix or investigate, minor issues with the Host or Service reporting the problem.

+Then later to create Actionable notifications for some of these to hopefully resolve common issues